 He is the author of Letters of Transit: Essays on Travel, History, Politics and Family Life Abroad, Mentioned in Dispatches: The Travel Essays of an Expatriate American and An April Across America.

-His most recent books are Biking with Bismarck: A Little Tour of France and The Revolution as a Dinner Party: Across China with Edgar Snow, Mao Tse-tung, Josephn Stilwell, Chiang Kai-shek, and Sun Yat-sen.
+His recent books include Biking with Bismarck: A Little Tour of France and The Revolution as a Dinner Party: Across China with Edgar Snow, Mao Tse-tung, Josephn Stilwell, Chiang Kai-shek, and Sun Yat-sen.

 Previously he published Appalachia Spring; Reading the Rails; Remembering the Twentieth Century Limited, a collection of historical essays; and Whistle Stopping America.